mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

   - Metric Volume
   - Log Volume

-There are other products relevant to the data pipelines, but unfortunately I do not use them on daily basis:
+There are many other GCP products relevant to the data pipelines, so the cost structure could be different in your organization.
+I would check the following products, not used by me on a daily basis.

 * [Vertex AI](https://cloud.google.com/vertex-ai)
 * [Bigtable](https://cloud.google.com/bigtable)